empidonax (from empis gnat, mosquito, and anax lord, master) hammondii (named for William Alexander Hammond, US army surgeon and naturalist)

 - Sibley says Hammond’s is “common in coniferous or mixed forests, usually perching high in tall trees.
 Generally chooses mature coniferous forest,” which is an exact description of the habitat where I saw the bird and of its behavior.

-- When I played a Hammond’s song, the bird flew through the woods right toward me and landed on a branch about 10 feet away, then into a nearby pine, obviously responded to the recording.
+- When I played a Hammond’s song, the bird flew through the woods right toward me and landed on a branch about 10 feet away, then into a nearby pine, obviously responding to the recording.

 While I remain unconvinced that most birders can distinguish Hammond’s and Dusky Flycatchers, I do believe the birds themselves can.
 This bird definitely acted like I was “playing his song.”